publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s423.md

 [Pub.
 L. 98–460, § 7(c)][/us/pl/98/460/s7/c], Oct.
 9, 1984, [98 Stat.
 1804][/us/stat/98/1804], provided that:

 >     “(1) The Secretary of Health and Human Services shall, as soon as practicable after the date of the enactment of this Act \[Oct.
-9, 1984\], conduct a study concerning the effect which the enactment and continued operation of section 223(g) of the Social Security Act \[subsec. (g) of this section\] is having on expenditures from the Federal Old-Age and Survivors Insurance Trust Fund, the Federal Disability Insurance Trust Fund, the Federal Hospital Insurance Trust Fund, and the Federal Supplementary Medical Insurance Trust Fund, and the rate of appeals to administrative law judges of unfavorable determinations relating to disability or periods of disability.
+9, 1984\], conduct a study concerning the effect which the enactment and continued operation of section 223(g) of the Social Security Act \[[42 U.S.C.
+423(g)][/us/usc/t42/s423/g]\] is having on expenditures from the Federal Old-Age and Survivors Insurance Trust Fund, the Federal Disability Insurance Trust Fund, the Federal Hospital Insurance Trust Fund, and the Federal Supplementary Medical Insurance Trust Fund, and the rate of appeals to administrative law judges of unfavorable determinations relating to disability or periods of disability.

 >     “(2) The Secretary shall submit the results of the study under paragraph (1), together with any recommendations, to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate not later than July 1, 1986.”